strimzi/proposals/044-kraft-liveness-readiness.md

 This combined with the varying readiness checks means we need to change the way the KafkaRoller works:

 * The KafkaRoller should observe the BrokerState metric and any other metrics it needs directly, rather than inferring the state based on readiness.
-* If more than one controller pod has not become ready, KafkaRoller should try to role the controllers that aren't the current active controller first.
+* If more than one controller pod has not become ready, KafkaRoller should try to roll the controllers that aren't the current active controller first.
 * If a broker pod has not become ready, KafkaRoller should check the controller quorum is formed before rolling the pod.
 * If a combined pod has not become ready, KafkaRoller should check that all other combined pods have been scheduled (i.e. not in pending state) before rolling the pod or waiting for it to become ready.